GoogleCloudPlatform/gcsfuse/docs/semantics.md

 The alternative is to have an object named "foo/bar/baz" implicitly define a directory named "foo" with a child directory named "bar".
-This would work fine if GCS offered consistent object listing, but it does not: object listings may be arbitrarily far out of date.
+This would work fine if GCS offered consistent object listing, but it does not: object listings may be arbitrarily far out of date and seeing a fresh listing once does not guarantee you will see it again.
 Because of this, implicit definition of directories would cause problems for consistency guarantees (see the consistency section below):